tabbycss/tabby/README.md

 </div>
 ```

-To add functionality to tabby we can add this snippet of js.
+To add functionality to tabby we can add this snippet of javascript.

 ```index.html```